CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Introduction

-This is a quick guide to help you get started.
-A step-by-step overview on how to connect to your data warehouse, explore your data and create maps using your data.
+This is a quick guide to help you get started and is a step-by-step overview on how to connect to your data warehouse, explore your data, and create maps using it.

-The CARTO 3 Workspace includes functionalities for registering and managing connections to your data warehouses.
-For every user we will provision a CARTO Datawarehouse, hence the user can expand the capacity of that connection or connect their own Data Warehouse.
+The CARTO 3 Workspace includes functionalities for registering and managing connections to your data warehouse(s).
+For each user we provision a CARTO data warehouse, allowing the user to expand the capacity of that connection or connect their own data warehouse(s).

-Once you have registered a connection, you can perform different operations with the data source, like executing the functions provided by the CARTO Spatial Extension or creating stunning maps.
+Once you have registered a connection, you can perform a multitude of operations with the data source, such as executing the functions provided by the CARTO Spatial Extension or creating stunning maps.

 #### Create a Connection

-Go to the *Connections* menu in the Workspace, where you will see the list of your current connections.
+Go to the *Connections* menu in the Workspace, where you can view the list of your current connections.
 If you haven’t registered a connection yet, you will see the following page:

 ![Connections module](/img/cloud-native-workspace/get-started/the_connections_module3.png)

-For adding a new connection, click on *New connection* and follow the next steps:
+To add a new connection, click on *New connection* and follow these steps:

-1. Select your data warehouse: BigQuery, PostgreSQL, Redshift or Snowflake.
+1. Select your data warehouse: BigQuery, PostgreSQL, Redshift, or Snowflake.
 2. Click the *Setup connection* button, or the *Connect using a service account* button if you are connecting to BigQuery.
 3. Enter the connection parameters and credentials.
 You need to enter the connection parameters such as the server, username, password, or provide a service account, depending on the connector.